-- 1) Switch to Normal view (click the tab in the main work area or select View > Normal in the menu bar). - 2) Select Format > Page from the menu bar, or right-click and choose Page Setup from the pop-up menu to open the Page Setup dialog, shown in Figure 139.

-The Page tab has three sections: Paper format, Margins, and Layout settings.
+- 1) Switch to Normal view (click the tab in the main work area or select View > Normal in the menu bar). - 2) Select Format > Page from the menu bar, or right-click and choose Page Setup from the pop-up menu to open the Page Setup dialog box, shown in Figure 143. - The Page tab has three sections: Paper format, Margins, and Layout settings.
 Settings on this tab affect all slides in the presentation.

-Figure 139: The Page Setup dialog
+Figure 143: The Page Setup dialog box

-3) In the Paper format section, select the preferred Paper format from the drop-down list.
+- 3) In the Paper format section, select the preferred Paper format from the drop-down list.
 Note that the dimensions change automatically when a standard format is selected.
 Despite the name (Paper format), the list contains selections for displaying the slides as well as printing them on paper.

 The default values for the Screen settings are optimized for screen presentation (4:3 ratio) but will also print on Letter or A4 paper with landscape orientation.
-If your computer uses a wide-screen monitor, you may wish to take advantage of that by selecting the User format and editing the Width and Height manually.
+If your computer uses a wide- - paper with landscape orientation.
+If your computer uses a widescreen monitor, you may wish to take advantage of that by selecting the User format and editing the Width and Height manually.

-- 4) You can also select the orientation of the slide or paper (Portrait or Landscape) and the paper tray to be used.
+4) You can also select the orientation of the slide or paper (Portrait - 4) You can also select the orientation of the slide or paper (Portrait or Landscape) and the paper tray to be used.
 Note that in Impress you cannot specify different trays for different pages (slides), as you can in Writer; however, you can specify different trays for printing slides, notes, and handouts.
 This is useful if, for example, you want to print slides on transparencies and handouts on ordinary paper. - For more about printing presentations, see Chapter 10. - 5) In the Margins section, you can change the spacing between the edges of the page and the contents of the slide. - 6) In the Layout settings section, select the page number format in the Format drop-down list.
 To allow resizing the slide objects and fonts to fit the paper, select the Fit object to paper format checkbox. - 7) Click OK to save your changes.